ammarnajjar/ngrx-graph/README.md

   (defaults to the scan directory).
   - DOT and SVG files are written under the directory specified by '--dir' (scan directory) unless you prefer to write them under '--out'.
-  - Use '--json' to re-generate the JSON and stop (no DOT/SVG) when used alone; use '--cache' to reuse an existing JSON payload and skip scanning when present.
+  - Use '--json' to re-generate the JSON and stop (no DOT/SVG) when used alone.
+Caching of an existing JSON payload is enabled by default; pass `-f` or `--force` to force a re-scan.

 EXAMPLES
   $ ngrx-graph -d ./src --out ./out